limey-bean/2025-01-07_UVM_VBRN/index.md

 {% if page.eventbrite %}
 <strong>Some adblockers block the registration window.
 If you do not see the
   registration box below, please check your adblocker settings.</strong>
+<strong>Please click this [link](https://www.eventbrite.com/e/data-processing-and-visualization-for-metagenomics-tickets-1076086245929?aff=oddtdtcreator#search) if the interface below is not working: </strong>
 <iframe
   src="https://www.eventbrite.com/tickets-external?eid=1076086245929&ref=etckt"
   frameborder="0"